 California woman gets jail for dumping puppies in trash

-Deborah Culwell on Wednesday was sentenced to 365 days in county jail — reduced to 174 days with credit for time served.
+Deborah Culwell Wednesday was sentenced Wednesday to 365 days in county jail — reduced to 174 days with credit for time served.

 The Desert Sun reports the 59-year-old admitted to animal cruelty and animal abandonment charges after previously pleading not guilty.

-Prosecutors say she dumped a plastic bag containing seven palm-sized puppies into a store dumpster.
+Prosecutors say she dumped a plastic bag with seven palm-sized puppies into a store dumpster.
 They were left in sweltering heat before a man heard their cries and rescued them.

-The pups, believed to be terrier mixes, were treated for dehydration but one later died.
+The pups believed to be terrier mixes were treated for dehydration.
+One died.

 Another 38 dogs were rescued from Culwell's home in Coachella, east of Los Angeles.